Yuf0ria/yuf0ria/README.md

 # Hi, I'm Suri
 This is my preffered online name, but you can also call me dani.\
 \
-I am a very competitive & passionate graduating student at **CIIT: College of Arts and Technology**, and have learned programming specializing in **game development for 4 years**.
+I am a very competitive & passionate graduating student at **CIIT: College of Arts and Technology**, and have learned programs specializing in **game development for 4 years**.
 I'm driven to pursue in this field as a **Game Programmer** as I explore technology, science and grow within the community.

 ## CV Link
 > [Download My CV](https://github.com/Yuf0ria/yuf0ria.git)